 Wrongful Death FAQs

-You can recover economic and noneconomic compensation in a wrongful death claim.
+You may recover economic and non-economic compensation through a wrongful death action.
 These damages include:

 - Medical expenses your loved one incurred before they died